-Section 11-43-85, Code of Alabama 1975, requires the mayor to appoint an expert accountant to make a detailed examination of all books and accounts of the city and to make a full report in writing, under oath, to be submitted to the council at its first meeting after completion of the report.
-This report must be placed in the minutes of the council.
-Section 11-43-85 also authorizes the mayor to request the Examiners of Public Accounts to audit the municipality.
-AGO 1992-322.
+Section 11-43-85, Code of Alabama 1975, requires the mayor or the city manager to appoint an expert accountant to make a detailed examination of all books and accounts of the city.
+It continues to be standard operating procedure for any municipal audit or audit report conducted pursuant to Section 11-43-85 to be submitted to the council and spread on the minutes at the council's first meeting after the completion of the report or audit.

 The council does not have authority to appoint its own accountant in lieu of the mayor's appointment.
 Further, the mayor is authorized to fix the accountant's fee without the approval of the council and the council is legally obligated to pay a reasonable amount for these services.
 If the council is not satisfied with the audit provided by the mayor's accountant, the council may order an additional audit to be made by an auditor of its choice.
+For a more thorough discussion of the requirements of the municipal audit please refer to the article in the League's Selected Readings for the Municipal Official titled "The Municipal Budget and Auditing Process".

 The council is required to appropriate the sums necessary for the expenditures of city departments, and for interest on indebtedness, not exceeding in the aggregate 10 percent of its estimated receipts.
-In addition, the council cannot appropriate in the aggregate an amount in excess of its annual legally-authorized revenue.
+In addition, the council cannot appropriate in the aggregate an amount in excess of its annual legally authorized revenue.
 Section 11-43-57, Code of Alabama 1975.